C6WX/Year-2-Technical-Art/Week 4/Week 4 Task – Animation Systems.md

 ![Hit Trace End](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%202/Hit%20Trace%20End%20Notify.png)

 ##### Hit Trace
+What does it do?
+Activates a visible trace of where the player is hitting, by getting a specific bone in the skeleton, before removing the traces after a certain amount of time.
 ![Hit Trace](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%202/Hit%20Trace.png)

 ##### Particle Spawner Notify
+What does it do?
+Activates the Particle spawner event on the player through BPI Notifiers
 ![Particle Spawner Notify](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%202/Particle%20Spawner%20Notify.png)

 ##### Particle Spawning
+What does it do?
+Spawns particles at the player's right hand whenever they damage something.
 ![Particle Spawning](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%202/Particle%20Spawning.png)